-If your puppy’s parents are in good health, you increase the odds of having a healthy puppy.
+If your puppy’s parents are in good health, you increase the odds for your puppy.

-Chocolate Labs in the study were more likely to have dermatitis, which matches with some colloquial findings of owners of silver Labs with skin problems.
+Chocolate Labs in the study were more likely to have dermatitis, which matches with some anecdotal reports from owners of silver Labs with skin problems.

 Avoiding Health Problems in Chocolate Labs

 Health testing is important for any puppy buyer.
 But it is also important to look at the coefficient of inbreeding.
 Chocolate Labs get their color from a recessive gene.
 This means that to ensure you have a litter of chocolate puppies you need to breed from two chocolate parents.
 This limits your options further than the average breeder who isn’t interested in the color of their puppies.
 Reducing gene pools will tend to increase health problems.

 Finding a puppy with a very low coefficient of inbreeding will help you to avoid some of these problems.
 In addition to health testing, it would also be sensible to avoid a chocolate Lab puppy with parents that have a history of ear or skin problems.

 You can find out more about health issues in Labradors in this article: Health screening for Labrador Diseases.
 And there is lots of information on finding a good breeder here: Labrador breeders – how to find a good one

 My advice for training your chocolate Labrador is to follow a good positive reinforcement training program.
 Make sure you exercise your dog’s mind as well as their body.
 Even if you never intend to take them hunting, every Lab needs a job to do, this can be as simple as finding toys and carrying out simple retrieves.

 Training is important but its also fun.
 If your dog is from show lines, they too will need training and plenty of exercise, but they may also need plenty of play.
 Toys and games, and other dogs to interact with.